anand880441-source/multi-tech-portfolio/README.md

-# 🎓 My Assignments Repository
+# 🌟 Multi-Tech Portfolio

 Welcome!
-This repository contains all my assignments across different subjects and tools.
+This repository showcases my work across multiple technologies and tools.
-It's a central hub to organize, track, and showcase my learning journey. 🚀
+It serves as a central hub to organize, track, and display my projects and assignments. 🚀

 ---